You’ve got a WordPress blog and want to create a professional email address such as “firstname.lastname@example.org”.

 You’ll be driven to another web page.

-You’ve successfully login to your cPanel.
+You’ve successfully logged in to your cPanel.

 2a.
 Look for the “Mail” section.